 If you notice white spots, the hermit crab likely has mites.

 Hermit crabs growing darker in color may have a bacterial infection.

 Alternatively, a hermit crab could be stained by decorative paint.
 All paint should be avoided on shells, but dark paint is especially inadvisable.

 Hermit crabs with black spots should bathe in saltwater.
 The hermit crab likely has a bacterial infection if the black doesn’t wash off.

 Isolate the infected hermit crab and rehome any tank mates.
-The habitat must undergo a thorough deep clean, or the bacteria will harm other hermit crabs.
+The habitat must be deep cleaned, or the bacteria will harm other hermit crabs.

 The skin is decomposing if the scent of rotten fish accompanies black spots.

 Staining from substrate or excrement is the most likely explanation for a hermit crab turning brown.

 Hermit crabs poop within their shells before flicking the waste onto the substrate once it builds up.
 If you stay on top of any spot cleaning, it shouldn’t cause any staining.